[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 While Intel may not get much of the spotlight, it is worth mentioning the company’s advances.
 During the Autonomous Vehicles 2018 conference in Detroit, MI.
 In August, I witnessed the company’s breakdown of its Responsibility-Sensitive Safety program (RSS).
 Acting as a reactionary system for autonomous driving, it helps improve safety and mitigate risk.
 It’s not perfect, but it was an impressive program to watch at work.

 Intel also has deals in the pipeline.
 In 2018, Intel agreed that it will supply its relatively new EyeQ5 chip in 8 million vehicles for a so-far unnamed European automaker.
 The deal won’t begin until 2021 and while the terms weren’t disclosed, 8 million cars is a lot of vehicles.
 Consider that U.S. consumers buy about 17 million new models per year.

 In other words, Intel has a future in the autonomous driving space, making it a good stock to buy.

 This list doesn’t have to be five stocks long — it could be 25 without an issue.
 There are so many companies involved, many don’t even realize it.
 There’s cloud and data companies, automakers, semiconductor manufacturers, OEM suppliers, chip makers and a long list of others that are involved.

 BlackBerry is a software and security play.
 After talking up Jarvis at last year’s Detroit Auto Show (in 2018), the discussion has admittedly faded somewhat.
-However, BlackBerry is already in tens of millions of vehicles and partnered with some of the largest automakers in the world.
+However, BlackBerry is already in tens of millions of vehicles and is partnering with some of the largest automakers in the world.
 When — not if — autonomous driving hits its stride, security will be one of the top concerns for automakers.